 What does it mean to leave yourself an out?
-For the purpose of this talk we will define it as, “the ability to escape danger if a negative situation occurs.”
+For the purpose of this safety talk, we will define it as, “the ability to escape danger if a negative situation occurs.”
 The term “leaving yourself an out” is often used in defensive driving courses.
 These courses always stress that no matter what the situation is, drivers need to be on defense at all times.
 Being a defensive driver allows you to avoid preventable collisions.
 Situations such as a car in front of you braking unexpectedly or a driver swerving into your lane are unsafe acts that can put you at risk for serious injury if you are not prepared to react.
-A defensive driver always has an “out” so that they are able to react to changing conditions around them and have an safe option to take to avoid a collision.
+A defensive driver always has an “out” so that they are able to react to changing conditions around them and have a safe option to take to avoid a collision.

 Other Examples of “Leaving Yourself an Out” at Work

 There are many scenarios that result in injury which are totally avoidable if the individual avoided the line of fire altogether or left themselves an out.
 Two common examples: